Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Server_&_App_Config.md

     **NOTE**: When you change this configuration, the number of bundle files will be created accordingly and you can manage the size of each bundle using this setting.

-### Suggested Configuration
+### Tested Configuration
-Below configration tested for 800 GB NDJson data
+Below configration tested on 02/2023 for 800 GB NDJson data
 1. App Service Plan : P2
 2. Number of Instance : 20
 3. Number of resources per bundle file : 100\
 FBI-MAXRESOURCESPERBUNDLE : 100

+The Process took 16 hours to import the NDJSON data.